NBA Rumors: Myles Turner Could Be Traded To Wizards For Thomas Bryant, Rui Hachimura, And Jerome Robinson

-After swapping the injured John Wall with a healthy Russell Westbrook, the Washington Wizards have succeeded to turn themselves from one of the worst teams in the league into a legitimate playoff contender in the Eastern Conference.
+After swapping the injured John Wall for a healthy Russell Westbrook, the Washington Wizards have succeeded in turning themselves from one of the worst teams in the league into a legitimate playoff contender in the Eastern Conference.
 However, in order to have a realistic chance of contending for the NBA championship title next season, the Wizards should continue to find ways to surround Westbrook and Bradley Beal with a quality supporting cast.
 One of the players that the Wizards could target on the market before the 2021 trade deadline is Myles Turner of the Indiana Pacers.

 According to Zach Buckley of Bleacher Report, Washington may consider sending a package that includes Thomas Bryant, Rui Hachimura, and Jerome Robinson to Indiana in exchange for Turner.
 If the deal would push through, Buckley believes that it would help both teams in filling up the needs to improve on their roster.